WillemB2104/WillemB2104.github.io/_pages/brain.md

 Facial features can be reconstructed from a structural MRI, which makes an unedited scan identifiable.
-This one has been through a defacing algorithm that strips the face and ears while leaving the brain untouched.
+This one has been through a defacing algorithm that strips the face while leaving the brain untouched.
 It is standard practice before sharing any structural scan, including your own.

 <a id="brain-download" class="btn btn--primary" href="#" download>Download the scan (NIfTI)</a>